 002 Architect or Engineer means any person licensed as an architect or professional engineer under the Engineers and Architects Regulation Act.

-003 Building means any new structure, renovated building, or addition which provides facilities or shelter for public assembly, educational, business, mercantile, institutional, warehouse, or residential occupancies, as well as those portions of factory and industrial facilities which are used primarily for human occupancy, such as office space, but not including any structure which has a consumption of traditional energy sources for all purposes not exceeding the energy equivalent of one watt per square foot.
+003 Building means any new structure, renovated building, or addition which, is used or intended for supporting or sheltering any use or occupancy, but not including any structure which has a consumption of traditional energy sources for all purposes not exceeding the energy equivalent of three and four-tenths British Thermal units per hour or one watt per square foot.

 004 Contractor means the person or entity responsible for the overall construction of any building or the installation of any component which affects the energy efficiency of the building.